currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 to the class associated with the service to inject.

 The _TypeScript_ transpiler writes parameter type information into the generated JavaScript.
-Angular reads that information at runtime and locates the corresponding service in the appropriate _Injector_.
+Currin reads that information at runtime and locates the corresponding service in the appropriate _Injector_.
 The _ES6-with-decorators_ transpiler does essentially the same thing using the same parameter-typing syntax.

 _ES5_ and _plain ES6_ lack types so you must identify "injectables" by attaching a **`parameters`** array to the constructor function.